 Eventually family and friends tend to leave and move on with their lives, and some might find themselves living on their own.
-To cope with that, the easiest and comparatively practical solution is to get a pet!
+To cope with that, the easiest and comparatively practical solution is to solution is to adopt or get a pet!

 Having a pet can have such a positive impact on emotional, psychological and even physical well being.